 One of the things we love to do is take road trips.
-Since being in Mexico, we haven’t really had access to a car, and our opportunities for a road trip in Mexico have been rare.
-However, we did end up taking a road trip last week to visit the Monarch butterfly reserve in Michoacan state.
+While traveling through Mexico in 2018 and 2019, we didn’t really have access to a car.
+Our opportunities for a road trip in Mexico were pretty rare.
+However, we did have a chance a road trip last week to visit a Monarch butterfly sanctuary in Michoacan state.
 We had such a great time traveling there and driving in Mexico.

 Our Mexico road trip was a relatively short one.
-The butterfly reserve is only a three to four hour drive from San Miguel de Allende, the city that we have been living in for the past month.
+The butterfly reserve is only a three to four hour drive from San Miguel de Allende, where we were staying at the time.
 We decided that a quick weekend road trip would be perfect to get a feel for what driving in Mexico is like.
 After about of month of being stationary, the kids and I were itching to hit the road!

 Heading out on a road trip in Mexico

-Since we sold our car before coming to Mexico, we needed a way to get to the Monarch butterfly reserve.
+Since we flew into Mexico, and mostly traveled between cities by bus, we needed a way to get to the Monarch butterfly reserve.
 Direct buses from San Miguel de Allende to the butterfly reserve don’t exist.
 You would actually need to transfer multiple times to get there.
-So renting a car for a Mexico road trip was the much better option for us.
+So renting a car for a Mexico road trip was a much better option, and more convenient, for us.

 What it’s like driving in Mexico

 My husband did all of the driving while we were in Mexico.
 According to him, driving in Mexico was relatively easy.
 Sure, there are the occasional potholes to look out for.
-However, we didn’t get stopped by police (thankfully) during our road trip in Mexico, and we avoided accidents.
+But for the most part, the roads were pretty smooth.
+We also didn’t get stopped by police (thankfully) during our road trip in Mexico, and we avoided accidents.

 Another thing to keep in mind about driving in Mexico is to make sure you stay safe.
 This means driving the speed limit and wearing your seat belt!
 Mexican roads are not always in the best condition.
 We often had to swerve to avoid potholes, and speed humps are not always clearly marked.
 You might end up doing a number on your car, if you drive too fast over those potholes and speed humps.
 During our Mexico road trip, I think we must have gone past hundreds of potholes!